parrt/cs601/lectures/lifecycle-methodology.md

 Sequential methods when...
 (From Code Complete second edition)

 * Requirements are fairly stable
-* Design a straightforward and fairly well understood
+* Design is straightforward and fairly well understood
 * Development team familiar with application area
 * Project contains little risk
 * Cost of changing requirements design and code downstream is high